ABOUT PAUL BALDASSINI

 Having had some traditional training, Paul considers himself a self-taught painter due to his total immersion into a highly self-motivated learning process outside the realm of formal instruction -- for the most part, self-taught.
 Through his dedicated study of 16th and 17th century master painters, combined with his vast knowledge of modern painting techniques and digital tools, Paul attends to details that give his paintings a mannered, but nonetheless, arresting quality.
 His technique is very similar to that of the old masters -- a structured approach that utilizes a monochrome underpainting with direct overpainting and minimal glazing and scumbling.

-My sketchbook is a digital camera with a macro lens which I use to try and create compelling compositions that combine movement, rhythm & repetition, light and shadow on form, balance chaos & harmony, and perceptual color.
+Paul’s sketchbook is a digital camera with a macro lens which he uses to create compelling compositions that combine rhythm & repetition with light and shadow effects.
 The tripartite nature of the process -- the object itself, the photograph of the object, and the translation of both into a painting -- goes beyond the mere copying of a static reference.
-I rely on natural aptitude in design and composition, competence in photography, drawing, the craft of oil painting, color theory and mixing, and digital image editing skills to produce an image that is at once detached from its source, yet captures it’s verisimilitude while defining an idiosyncratic painting style developed over many years.
+Paul relies on a natural aptitude in design and composition, competence in photography, drawing and oil and watercolor painting, color theory and mixing, and digital image editing.
+He utilizes these skills to produce an image that is at once detached from its source, yet captures it’s verisimilitude while defining an idiosyncratic painting style developed over many years.